Skip to main content

 The Lesbian and Gay Archives Roundtable of the Society of American Archivists has also compiled the Lavender Legacies Guide, a comprehensive list of LGBTQ collections in the United States and Canada.
 Click here for the full Lavender Legacies Guide.

-ONE National Gay & Lesbian Archives at the USC Libraries is the largest repository of Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ) materials in the world.
-Founded in 1952, ONE Archives currently houses over two million archival items including periodicals, books, film, video and audio recordings, photographs, artworks, organizational records, and personal papers.
-A small subset of this collection has been digitized and is available online
+This is a digitized subset of the ONE National Gay & Lesbian Archives at the USC Libraries, the largest repository of Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ) materials in the world.
+Includes articles, books, film, video and audio recordings, photographs, artworks, and more.

 A digitization project (supported by Wellesley!) of the independent alternative press of the 60s, 70s and 80s.
 Select "LGBT" to see issues of journals, magazines, and literary magazines created by and for an LGBT audience.
 Use the box that says, "search within results" to find specific issues with your search terms.